polkadot-developers/substrate-developer-hub.github.io/docs/build-blockchain/add-custom-module.md

 }
 ```

 > Here we have introduced `decl_storage!` macro and the specific syntax provided by Substrate.
 It makes our storage code simple and easy to read.
-The macro itself takes care of generating all of the proper code needed to actually interact with the Substrate storage database behind the scene.
+The macro itself takes care of generating all of the proper code needed to interact with the Substrate storage database behind the scene.

 You can see in our storage, we have three items:
 * `Payment` item has a type of `Option<T::Balance>` that maintains the entry fee to play the game.
 It uses an `Option` to wrap the balance so that we can represent whether or not the fee has been initialized with a value.